ctarver/BirthdayProbabilities/README.md

 Then for 23 people, we have 23*22/2 = 253 pairs of people.

-Check out this page for more:
+Check out these pages for more:

 https://betterexplained.com/articles/understanding-the-birthday-paradox/

 https://en.wikipedia.org/wiki/Birthday_problem